Exercise Classes for Great Results

 If you feed off group energy, love the idea of working out to music and want to be more active to improve your fitness levels, you’ll feel right at home doing group exercise classes.

-The good news is there’s a huge range of different types of exercise classes to choose from.
+There’s a huge range of different types of exercise classes to choose from.
 So whether you’re seeking high intensity workout classes that deliver big bang calorie expenditure or a relaxing mind and body class, such as yoga or tai-chi there will be something that suits.
-Additionally, with so many classes on offer the exercise experience you’re seeking whether it’s to have fun, follow the latest fitness trends or to distress are all well catered for.
-And it doesn’t stop there as many class instructors offer class workouts that are tiered to suit different ability and fitness levels.
+Additionally, with so many classes on offer the exercise experience you’re seeking whether it’s to have fun, follow the latest fitness trends or to destress are all well catered for.

 With so much on offer it can be difficult to know which type of exercise class is the right one for you, so here’s our run through of some of the great ways group exercise classes can deliver amazing results.